mohan8900/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-thus the distance betweem two points are found using python program
+Thus the distance betweem two points are found using python program